anilzen/anilzen.github.io/content/post/2023/cross-entropy/index.md

 [^6]: This interpretation is better understood with the [Kullback–Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) defined by
 $$ D(p||q) = \sum p_i \log \frac{p_i}{q_i} = S(p) + H(p,q). $$
 This expression vanishes when $p=q$ in accordance with the interpretation that there is nothing left to learn when the true distribution equals our assumed expectation.

+[^wh]: As an example on how fundamental information became in physics, consider that one of the most influential physicists of the 20th century, [John Wheeler](https://en.wikipedia.org/wiki/John_Archibald_Wheeler), divided his physics career into [three phases](https://plus.maths.org/content/it-bit): "Everything is Particles," "Everything is Fields," and "Everything is Information."
+These stages may sum up the development of physics in the last four centuries.
+As we are now fully in the informational stage, it will be fascinating to see how machine learning will impact fundamental developments in physics, not only as a tool, but as a conceptual framework for our quest to understand Nature.

+[^renyi]: There are other generalizations, such as [Rényi entropy](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy), that are interesting but today's focus is on cross-entropy.

 <!-- When you think of a thing, you have what physicists refer to as an isolated system in your mind.
 In that sense, we are not things.
 We constantly breath, drink, eat.
 We are absolutely and critically dependent on a nurturing Universe that keeps us alive.